 From time to time the Company provides short-term cash bonuses to KMP and staff.
 Short-term bonuses are discretionary, vary between individuals and are based on performance measures that advance the interests of shareholders.
 Retention bonuses form part of the Company's remuneration philosophy and is a policy that may extend to all staff.
-There are currently no bonus arrangements in respect of KMP.
+Mr Kininmonth was paid a retention bonus during 2015.